 Bridal provides the puff sleeve, from this awkward sartorial period Of the late ’80s and early ’90s, a reboot for second spring.
 When it’s Vera Wang’s exaggerated contours or Carolina Herrera’s utter pussy bow blouse — worn with trousers, of course — there is nothing outdated about this appearance.

 There are not many occasions when A cape could be considered sensible, however, if it comes to bridal outerwear, The garment only makes sense.
 It is romantic and imperial and will not mess with the Form of your wedding gown.
 Also, a cape is a statement piece by Itself, as Inspired by Savannah Miller’s cute star-embroidered capelet (layered over A fitting empire-waist dress) into Elie Saab’s minimalist longline shape.
 As most tropical beach weddings may Find a little cold at night, so May also be ready.

-A big thank you for Martin over at Quest Photography
+A big thank you to Warren over at Documentary Wedding Photography